Estonian Apple Cake

 A simple, rustic apple cake from my Estonian friend Pille, made from scratch in just one bowl with so many fresh apples, you'll be wondering if they're too many.
 The old-fashioned cake itself is moist and scented with cinnamon, the topping is thin and crackly-sweet.

-Fresh & Seasonal, Perfect for Fall & Apple Season.
+Approachable, Homestyle Seasonal Baking, Perfect for Fall & Apple Season.
 Mix In One Bowl, No Mixer Required.
+Extra Welcome When "Supper's a Little Skimpy".
+Budget Friendly.
+Weeknight Easy, Weekend Special.
 Fits an 8x8 Pan, a 9x13 Pan, a Round Cake Pan, Even a Sheetpan.
-Rave Reviews!
+Rave Reviews.
+What're you waiting for?!
+So Good!!

 COMPLIMENTS!